danfuzz/samizdat/doc/language-guide/09-module-system.md

 a variable that was defined with `var` and not `def`.

-As a conveniend short-hand, `export` may be used as a prefix on immutable variable definitions and function definitions (both regular and generic functions) to export the variables so-defined.
+As a conveniend short-hand, `export` may be used as a prefix on immutable variable definitions, function definitions (both regular and generic functions), and `import` statements, to export the variables so-defined.

 Examples: